How we rank

 Update frequency

-Rankings are refreshed on a rolling cycle, with each city updated approximately monthly.
-This gives the data enough time to reflect genuine shifts in customer satisfaction, rather than reacting to individual review spikes.
+Rankings are refreshed on a rolling daily cycle.
+Each category and city is updated regularly throughout the year, giving the data enough time to reflect genuine shifts in customer satisfaction rather than reacting to individual review spikes.

 Editorial independence